tipishev/python_debugging_workshop/README.md

 They are both...

-* controlled with a few commands:
+* controlled with just a few commands:
   - "north, open, examine" in games
   - and "next, step, continue" in debugger
 * the commands can be abbreviated: